umair-gititall/Lab-5-DSA/README.md

 C++ code that takes an infix expression and converts it into its prefix form using stack operations.

 ### ✅ Task 4 – Expression Evaluation
-Evaluates a given infix expression by first converting it to postfix or prefix, then calculating its result.
+Evaluates the given Postfix expression

 ---